Corionis/Knobs-And-Scripts/artifacts/document/Home.md

 ### Repository Commands

- * commit - Commit the content of a repo directory to a git or GitHub repository.
+ * commit - Commit and push the content of a repo directory to a git or GitHub repository.

  * update - Update a repo directory from the associated git or GitHub